mmarx/brother_ql_web/README.md

 ### Startup

 To start the server, either run `brother_ql_web` (only works if installed) or `python -m brother_ql_web`.
-You will always have to pass the path to your configuration file to use and the string descriptor of the printer.
+You will always have to pass the path to your configuration file to use.

 The most basic call will look like this:

-    python -m brother_ql_web --configuration $HOME/printers/brother_ql_web/configuration_dev.json file:///dev/usb/lp0
+    python -m brother_ql_web --configuration $HOME/printers/brother_ql_web/configuration_dev.json

 Additional parameters might be passed and will overwrite the values configured in your configuration file.
 Please refer to the `--help` flag to learn more about the possible flags you might pass.